RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - If not specified the default input will be false.

 ## ARAX_overlay
-### overlay(action=compute_ngd)
+### overlay(action=overlay_exposures_data)

-`compute_ngd` computes a metric (called the normalized Google distance) based on edge soure/object node co-occurrence in abstracts of all PubMed articles.
+`overlay_exposures_data` overlays edges with p-values obtained from the ICEES+ (Integrated Clinical and Environmental Exposures Service) knowledge provider.
-This information is then included as an edge attribute with the name `normalized_google_distance`.
+This information is included in edge attributes with the name `icees_p-value`.
-You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode id's.
-If the later, virtual edges are added with the type specified by `virtual_relation_label`.
+You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode IDs.
+If the latter, the data is added in 'virtual' edges with the type `has_icees_p-value_with`.

-Use cases include:

-* focusing in on edges that are well represented in the literature
-* focusing in on edges that are under-represented in the literature

-This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).
+This can be applied to an arbitrary knowledge graph (i.e. not just those created/recognized by Expander Agent).

 #### parameters:

-* ##### default_value

-    - The default value of the normalized Google distance (if its value cannot be determined)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `0` and `inf` are examples of valid inputs.

-    - If not specified the default input will be inf.

 * ##### virtual_relation_label